foundriesio/docs/source/reference-manual/security/device-gateway.rst

 2. ``online-crt`` and ``local-ca.pem`` bundled together into the ``ca-crt`` field of the PATCH request;
 3. ``factory_ca.pem`` - root CA certificate created by running ``create_ca`` transferred via ``root-crt`` fields of the PATCH request.

+It should be pointed out that the factory root of trust can be set once.
+Thus, the given command ``fioctl keys ca create`` performs work only at the first run, subsequent command calls will fail.
+Device CA bundle (``ca-crt``) can be updated many times, specifically a user may add/remove local/offline CA certs to/from the bundle, ``fioctl keys ca update`` command is intended for it.

 Device key and certificate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-Once the PKI is setup you Factory Device Gateway is ready to communicate via mTLS with Factory devices.
+Once the PKI is setup, your Factory Device Gateway is ready to communicate via mTLS with Factory devices.
-Obviously, Device must have a private key and a x509 certificate to setup mTLS session with Device Gateway
+Obviously, the devices must have a private key and a x509 certificate to setup mTLS session with Device Gateway
 as well as the Root CA certificate to verify Device Gateway certificate during mTLS handshake.

-As it's been explained above the fioctl command generates two types of Device CA, online and local/offline CAs.
+As explained above the fioctl command generates two types of Device CA, online and local/offline CAs.
 Both of these CAs can be used to sign Device CSR.

 Online Device certificate
 *************************
-In the case of online CA, a private key is owned by the backend hence
-only backend can signed Device CSR.
+In the case of online CA, a private key is owned by the backend.
+Hence, only the backend can sign a Device CSR with the online CA.
 The utility called ``lmp-device-register`` can be used for this purpose,
 and this is the default device registration mechanism.
 The tool generates a device private key,
-creates corresponding device CSR and makes a request to the backend to signe it with the online CA.
+creates corresponding device CSR and makes a request to the backend to sign it with the online CA.
 As a response, the backend returns a signed device certificate as well as a default configuration for the device (aka ``sota.toml``).
-More details on lmp-device-register usage can be found here :ref:`gs-register`.
+More details on lmp-device-register usage can be found in the :ref:`getting started guide <gs-register>`.

 Local/Offline Device certificate
 ********************************

 We advise users to use the Factory registration `reference implementation`_ as a mechanism for
 offline device key and certificate generation as well as device registration.
-The following is a guide on creation of Local/Offline Device key and certificate manually
+The following is a guide on the manual creation of Local/Offline Device keys and certificates.
-what can be useful for understanding low-level details of the overall process.
+This can be useful for understanding low-level details of the overall process.

 Create a directory for offline device key and certificate.